rohanmaddamsetti/parallyze/README.md

 ###Procedure 4: What are the relative counts of dN, dS, and intergenic mutations at gene and genome level?

 This should be straightforward from the genome diff format.

+###Procedure 5: Gene mutation frequency.
+For each gene, what is the frequency of mutation for all of my pooled experimental lineages compared to an analytical null distribution?

+###Procedure 6: Number of lines mutating in each particular gene. /done - integrated into other procedures

 ###Datasets for Testing